pauloxvcr/hybridtop/README.md

 # Hybridtoppy

 This repository contain a collection of algorithms that is useful for topology optimization.
-The collection is composed by 3 Algorithms that was translate from Matlab to python [1-3] and a new algorithm that accomplish hybrid topology optimization based on the formulation proposed by Gaynor et al[4].
+The collection is composed by 3 Algorithms translated from Matlab to python [1-3] and a new algorithm that accomplish hybrid topology optimization based on the formulation proposed by Gaynor et al[4].